ellisandrews/blackjack/README.md

 ## Game Modes

-There are two different game modes that can be run:
+There are two different game modes that can be run; `Interactive` and `Simulation`.

+See my [YouTube Demo](https://www.youtube.com/watch?v=aoJmxT8Urp4) for a live look at each.

 #### 1. Interactive Mode